 We hired our bikes from a shop just outside the park – the bus driver pointed it out to us and a LOT of people were hiring bikes as they had to same idea as us!

 It is a 8 km bike ride around the sea wall and the views were fabulous.
 It is an easy ride (thank god as bike riding isn’t my thing!!)
 But I did enjoy bombing around ringing my bell to let those on a leisurely ride know that speed queen was overtaking them on their left!

 There are some gorgeous totem poles to see too as well as the Lionshead Bridge.
 If you are visiting with kids check out these 40 fun things to do in Vancouver!

 WHERE WE STAYED IN VANCOUVER

 For the first two nights we stayed near the airport in Richmond.
 We flew in from Europe and had some serious jet lag to content with so wanted to have an easy base until we acclimatised.
 On the third day we moved into the city.

 There are a huge array of hotels to suit every traveller and every budget in Vancouver.
-Please check out my link and book your hotel in Vancouver!
+If my recommendations aren’t quite what you are looking for please check out my link and book your hotel in Vancouver!

 TOUR OPTIONS FOR VANCOUVER